Chirality and the Conway polynomial: The work of Hartley and Kawauchi

 The condition that $C(z)=\phi(z)\phi(-z)$ is strictly stronger than that of Conjecture ~\ref{main}, even if one assumes the determinant is a sum of two squares.
-For example $C(z)=1-76z^2$ is congruent to $1$ modulo $4$, so it satisfies the criterion of Conjecture~\ref{main}, and $\operatorname{det}=C(2i)=305 =4^2+17^2$.
+For example $C(z)=1-76z^2$ is congruent to $1$ modulo $4$, so satisfies the criterion of Conjecture~\ref{main}, and $\operatorname{det}=C(2i)=305$ is a sum of two squares since the primes in its factorization are congruent to $1$ modulo $4$.
 However $C(z)\neq\phi(z)\phi(-z)$ since the absolute value of the coefficient of the highest power of $z$ is not a square.
-If one could find an amphicheiral knot with $C(z)=1-76z^2$ then it would not be strongly amphicheiral.

-We conclude by verifying the hypothesis of Proposition~\ref{HKProp} on the first several hundred amphicheiral knots.

-\begin{thm}\lbl{check} Every prime amphicheiral knot with $14$ of fewer crossings has Conway polynomial of the form $C(z)=\phi(z)\phi(-z)$ for integer polynomials $\phi(z)$.
-Hence Conjecture~\ref{main} holds for all such knots. \end{thm} \begin{proof} This theorem was established by feeding a list of all such prime knots provided by M. Thistlethwaite into a program written for a computer mathematics package.
-The program factorizes the Conway polynomial, then divides the polynomial by some factor $\alpha(z)$ and also by $\alpha(-z)$.
-If the result is still a polynomial, it repeats the procedure.
-If the process finally terminates in the polynomial ``1," then the program declares the polynomial ``good," and moves on to the next knot. \end{proof}